The Grossman Scholarship Program helps make educational dreams possible for those who have been involved in outdoor volunteer stewardship.

 Graduating Seniors in VOC's Cairn Youth Program or Currently Enrolled Cairn Alumni

 One scholarship is reserved for graduating high school seniors or currently enrolled college students who have participated in VOC's Cairn Youth Program, an award-winning program that guides 30+ high school students in monthly environmental education, stewardship, and leadership activities throughout the school year.
-The 2018 Grossman Scholarship for Cairn seniors and alumni was awarded to Ella Douglas of Denver South High School; applications for the 2018-19 Cairn Youth Program are currently being accepted until July 31.
+The 2018 Grossman Scholarship for Cairn seniors and alumni was awarded to Ella Douglas of Denver South High School; applications for the 2019-20 Cairn Youth Program will open in May 2019.

 Non-Traditional Students with a history of environmental stewardship

 This scholarship is for "non-traditional" students, which typically includes postsecondary students who are 25 years or older and may, for example, have delayed college enrollment, have dependents other than a spouse, and/or are seeking a new career in environmental or nonprofit stewardship work.
-Applications are currently being accepted until September 16 for this scholarship; please review the eligibility criteria below and click here to apply.
+Application details will be announced in early 2019; please review the eligibility criteria below.

 - Is a Colorado resident